Bidding at the Facebook Ad Auction: What You Need To Know

 CPC (Cost Per Clicks)

 Make use of this strategy if you want your audience to click on your ads.
 What this means is that you only pay for your ads when somebody clicks on them.
 Your ad could be shown thousands of times but you will not be charged unless it is clicked on.
-Although, if your ads have been shown numerous times, but are not generating clicks then Facebook may stop delivering them all-together in favour of a cheaper ad with a greater CTR (Click Through Rate).
+Although, if your ads have been shown numerous times, but are not generating clicks then Facebook may stop delivering them all-together in favor of a cheaper ad with a greater CTR (Click Through Rate).

 So what can be derived from the above observation?
 Basically, you should focus on creating engaging and compelling ads that garner more clicks to drive the amount you pay per click down (CPC).
 This is advantageous to you, the advertiser, as Facebook makes the most revenue from ads with higher CTR.
 Hence, they will promote your ad more.